 When there isn’t any special event, food is usually consumed at home.
 “Comida”, which means meal in Spanish, is the main meal of the day.
 It’s usually chicken broth with pasta or a “dry soup”, which is rice or pasta flavored with garlic, onions or vegetables.
 Meat cooked in sauce is later served with salsa along with tortillas and beans and a fruit drink on the side.

 Mexican Food in the United States

-Celebrating Mexican culture is a way for immigrants to preserve the bond with the home they left behind.
-It’s also a source of pride and a symbol of ethnicity for them and their descendents.
+Celebrating Mexican culture is a source of pride and a symbol of ethnicity for Mexicans living in the US and their descendents.
 The Mexican cuisine offers such a versatile menu that is delicious, savory and makes for a great fiesta.
 It’s no wonder it broke out of the ethnic borders and took over the entire nation.

 The American diner today can enjoy meals like Chili Con Carne and Chimichangas that originated from Tex-Mex.
 Tex-Mex cuisine (from Texan and Mexican) is an American cuisine popularized in Texas and inspired by recipes of the Tejano people of Texas.
 From Texas, the Tex-Mex cuisine has spread to the rest of the country.
 While some ingredients used in Tex-Mex foods are common in Mexican cuisine, other ingredients are not as common in authentic Mexican food.
 Tex-Mex cuisine introduced such ingredients as shredded cheese, beef, pork, chicken, beans, peppers and spices, in addition to flour tortillas.